BubalanShanmugam/BookMyShow/README.md

    - The primary programming language used to build this application.

 2. **Object-Oriented Programming (OOP) Principles**:
-   - **Encapsulation**: Internal data is protected and can only be modified through controlled methods.
+   - **Encapsulation**: Internal data is protected and can only be modified through controlled methods.(provides security)
    - **Inheritance**: Class hierarchies share common functionalities to avoid code duplication.
    - **Polymorphism**: Enables dynamic decision-making within the application, making it more flexible and modular.